Hunter Biden demands investigations and retractions, opening new front against GOP foes

 The computer data that was turned over to the FBI showed no evidence of tampering or fabrication, according to an independent review commissioned by CBS News.

-But in a letter, Lowell cited media reports indicating "[m]ore recently, downstream recipients of what has been purported to be Mr. Biden's hard drive have reported anomalies in the data, suggesting manipulation of it."
+But Lowell cited media reports indicating "[m]ore recently, downstream recipients of what has been purported to be Mr. Biden's hard drive have reported anomalies in the data, suggesting manipulation of it."

-Among those Hunter Biden wants investigated are Garrett Ziegler, a former Trump administration aide, who was also the subject of a letter sent by Lowell to Robert Malone, the I.R.S's director of tax exempt organizations.
+Among those Hunter Biden wants investigated are Garrett Ziegler, a former Trump administration aide, who was also the subject of a letter sent by Lowell to Robert Malone, the IRS' director of tax-exempt organizations.
 A limited liability corporation associated with Ziegler operates Marco Polo, a self-described nonprofit devoted to "exposing corruption" that has zeroed in on Biden's laptop.

 Lowell wrote that Marco Polo is "little more than a thinly disguised political operation to attack the Biden administration and the Biden family."